mattobrien415/blog/content/deep learning/boxing_002.md

 However, it's possible a boxer could fight once, then fight once again 10 years later.
 In this scenario,`P1_days_since_ff` would be a value around 3,650, but this wouldn't be an accurate measurement of that boxer's accumulated wear and tear.
 The boxer would only have fought twice within that period.
 Fortunately for us, the next most important features on the plot corresponds to the aggregated number of rounds the opponents have fought.
 A long 'ring life' can clearly play a large role in a fighter's success (see [Ali vs Holmes](https://www.youtube.com/watch?v=Ja9iovR9B3E) for a tragic example).
 Conversely, too few rounds can also play a role in predicting losing.

-Getting back to the variable importance plot, the two Quality of Opposition (`QOO`) metrics are shown to be important, which is nice because they took a lot of effort to construct.
+Getting back to the variable importance plot, the two Quality of Opposition (`QOO`) metrics are shown to be important, which is nice not at the very least because they took a lot of effort to construct!

 The `last6_L` and `last6_W` variables have a large amounts of variance as evidenced by the bars.
 This most likely ties into the discussion about how records, as they stand alone, don't adequately reflect the quality of the opposition.
 For some boxers, the last 6 are very important; for some, they aren't.
 This makes sense.